 “Politics always fascinated me,” he said.
 “In my 20s, I was involved in politics and, as I look in the mirror, not for the noblest of purposes.
 It was for sport.
 In my 30s, I believed my candidates were better, but there was a lot of ambition involved.
 Today, I look at it as a way to make fundamental choices for the country, and I’m extremely worried.
 There is poison coursing through it. . . .
 I’m going to continue to speak out as best as I’m able.

 Kondemations- to FBI Deputy Director, David L. Bowdich, who, apparently bowed to political pressure and ignored the disciplinary action taken by Candice Will, director of FBI’s Office of Professional Responsibility, to fire Peter Strzok, the FBI agent whose anti-Trump texts led to his removal from the Mueller investigation.
+While the FBI is supposed to be non-political, Stzok was commenting as a private citizen on his personal phone in a private conversation and is entitled to free speech protections under the First Amendment.
 His firing has only exacerbated the false accusations of “witch hunt”by Trumpsters regarding Mueller’s inquiries.